 What is social commerce?

-The biggest benefit to adopting a social commerce strategy is that it simplifies the buying process.
+The biggest benefit to adopting a social commerce strategy is that it helps you convert sales directly on social media in a streamlined, entirely on-platform way.

 What are the best platforms for social commerce?